Orange Dream Angel Food Cake

 - Add the cream of tartar, salt and almond and vanilla extracts to egg whites; beat on medium speed until soft peaks form.
 Gradually add remaining sugar, about 2 tablespoons at a time, beating on high until stiff glossy peaks form and sugar is dissolved.
 Gradually fold in flour mixture, about 1/2 cup at a time.

 - Gently spoon half of batter into an ungreased 10-in. tube pan.
-To the remaining batter, stir in the orange peel, orange extract and food colorings if desired.
+To the remaining batter, stir in the orange zest, orange extract and, if desired, food colorings.
 Gently spoon orange batter over white batter.
 Cut through both layers with a knife to swirl the orange and remove air pockets.